 Eventually though, we reached a point with the current landlord where we believed the leak to finally have been repaired and this is what the area looks like now!

-We had two front gates installed and the difference in people’s attitude to the property was a absolute study in human behaviour.
-We have a bus stop immediately in front of the block but we’d never actually had gates before so our forecourt was completely open to everyone, as if it was an extension of the bus stop.
+We had two front gates installed and the difference in people’s attitude to the property was an absolute study in human behaviour.
+We have a bus stop immediately in front of the block but we’d never actually had gates before so our forecourt was completely open to everyone, as if it was an extension of the pavement.
 We had young adults on mobile phones, young adults peering into windows whilst on mobile phones and little children at risk of injury by running hell for leather on the concrete stairs because their mothers were too pre-occupied on (you’ve guessed it) their mobile phones to even notice!

 Before the gates we’d even had to chuck people off the forecourt for urinating on it!

 Little or no trouble of that kind since installation though although we’re constantly removing cigarette butts, crisp packets and cans!

 We had a number of gulleys that needed repairing.
 Unfortunately there wasn’t much we could do about some of the shoddy pipework entering into them as they were carried out by individual landlords!